multiversx/mx-docs/docs/developers/esdt-tokens.md

 ### **Pausing and Unpausing**

-The owner of an ESDT token may choose to suspend all transactions of the token, except minting and burning.
+The owner of an ESDT token may choose to suspend all transactions of the token, except minting, freezing/unfreezing and wiping.
 The transaction form is as follows:

 ```
 PauseTransaction {